MikaelMedeiros/api-endereco/README.md

 ### Após subir a imagem, entre no shell do mongo:
 ```
-docker exec -it mongodb bash
+docker exec -it mongodbEndereco bash
 ```

 ### e entre no mongo